 Shred or Mince Zucchini?

-Most recipes require shredding zucchini using a grater.
+Most recipes require shredding zucchini using a traditional grater.

 Instead, I prefer to use my mini chopper and pulse my zucchini into tiny pieces.
 It’s so much faster, quicker, and easier.